daniel-g/dagaval/Resume.en.markdown

 ### iFly.
 Crowd Interactive.
 Developer
 * Description: Facebook application where clients that have already visited iFly could check and share their photos.
+* Tasks: Frontend development.
 * Key Technologies: Ruby on Rails, Facebook API, jQuery, MySQL

-Instituto Tecnológico de Colima (Agosto 2008 - Agosto 2009)
+Technological Institute of Colima (August 2008 - August 2009)
 -------------------------------
 ### 4th Summer Research.
-Intituto Tecnológico de Colima.
+Technological Institute of Colima.
 Developer, Technical Leader and Architect
 * Description: Official site for the research summer.
 * Tasks: Development of the frontend and the backend (admin and users registration systems).
 * Key Technologies: PHP, CodeIgniter, javacript, MySQL

 ### SEGDA.
-Intituto Tecnológico de Colima.
+Technological Institute of Colima.
 Developer and Technical Leader
 * Description: System for selecting the best crop depending on some soil features.
 * Tasks: Research of the necessary technologies, implementation of the prototype, drafting and presenting of the results to congresses.
 * Key Technologies: Python, QGIS, PyQt, Qt4, PostgreSQL, PostGIS

 ### Geographic system for the semaphores in the state of Colima.
-Intituto Tecnológico de Colima.
+Technological Institute of Colima.
 Developer
 * Tasks:  Research of the necessary technologies, implementation of the prototype, drafting and presenting of the results to congresses.
 * Tecnologías Clave: Python, QGIS, PyQt, Qt4, PostgreSQL, PostGIS

 ### Research of augmented reality in distributed systems.
-Intituto Tecnológico de Colima.
+Technological Institute of Colima.
 Developer
 * Tasks: Research of distributed augmented reality systems, implementation of a prototype with webcams and catch relevant information from the flow, communicate 2 computers by the FlowVR library, drafting and presenting of the results to congresses.
 * Key Technologies: C++, (OpenCV)[http://opencv.willowgarage.com/wiki/], (FlowVR)[http://flowvr.sourceforge.net/]

 Freelance
 ---------
 ### Human resources management system.
 SIMA Group, Colima.
 Developer and Project Leader.
-August 2008
+August 2008 - October 2008
 * Tasks: Development, analysis and design of the system.
 * Key Technologies: PHP, CodeIgniter, javascript, jQuery, MySQL

 ### Chiagromex Site.
 Chiagromex.
 Developer and Project Leader.
-Octubre 2009
+October 2009 - December 2009
 * Description: Official site for the online store of the Chiagromex company.
 * Tasks: Development and implementation of the site.
 * Key Technologies: PHP, Joomla, javascript, CSS
 * Link: <http://chiamaya.com.mx/>

 ### Typing learning system.
 CECATI No.145.
 Developer and Project Leader.
-Febrero 2010
+February 2010 - May 2010
 * Description: Support system for the typing teachers to apply and grade students by excercises and tests.
 * Tasks: Development, analysis and implementation of the system.
 * Key Technologies: Java 6